Azure/azure-sdk/docs/general/implementation.md

 {% include requirement/MUST id="general-tracing-accept-context" %} accept a context from calling code to establish a parent span.

-{% include requirement/MUST id="general-tracing-pass-context" %} pass the context to the backend service through the appropriate headers (`traceparent`, `tracestate`, etc.) to support [Azure Monitor].
+{% include requirement/MUST id="general-tracing-pass-context" %} pass the context to the backend service through the appropriate headers (`traceparent` and `tracestate` per [W3C Trace-Context](https://www.w3.org/TR/trace-context/) standard)) to support [Azure Monitor].
 This is generally done with the HTTP pipeline.

 {% include requirement/MUST id="general-tracing-new-span-per-method" %} create a new span for each method that user code calls.
 New spans must be children of the context that was passed in.
 If no context was passed in, a new root span must be created.